 Launching your boat can be a hazardous process.
 From reversing your trailer to driving your boat back on to it at the end of the day, there are a number of simple things that can go wrong.

 Make sure you are launching your boat from a location that is safe and that it is legal to launch there.
 Launch ramps are the best place to do this as they have been chosen for their location in relation to the tide and are usually sheltered from the elements

-In order to launch from the beach you will either need a vehicle that can tow a boat out of surf, or will need the assistance of a tractor at the local boating club.
+In order to launch from the beach, you will either need a vehicle that can tow a boat out of the surf, or will need the assistance of a tractor at the local boating club.
 Not all beaches are suited to launching so make sure you research where to launch first.

 Learning how to anchor safely is hugely important for anyone new to boating.
 Anchoring allows you to bed down for the night, perform certain kinds of fishing, and even leave your boat unattended while you explore the mainland.

 Before dropping anchor, make sure you are not in restricted waters and are well out of the way of any shipping routes.
 It is best to anchor in areas that are protected from the elements.
 Be sure to allow for the fact that your boat is going to swing around to face the wind and check that it won't hit anything as it does.